 Although parents should begin training children in the skill of brushing their teeth by the age of 2, most kids won’t master the task until they are closer to 7.
 The trick is to provide them with the sense that they are in charge of their own mouths while ensuring that their teeth actually get clean.

-The concept of teamwork can help you gradually ease yourself out of the job and give your child the feeling of self-sufficiency he craves.
-Be his partner, but let him decide who does what: “Do you want to brush the top or the bottom?
+The concept of teamwork can help you gradually ease yourself out of the job and give your child the feeling of self-sufficiency they crave.
+Be their partner, but let them decide who does what: “Do you want to brush the top or the bottom?
 The front or the back?”
-You can also give him the impression that he is handling it all on his own, while you merely provide the “finishing touch” or “the extra sparkle.”
+You can also give them the impression that they are handling it all on their own, while you merely provide the “finishing touch” or “the extra sparkle.”

 On weekends or whenever you are not in a rush, take extra time to train your child in oral hygiene.
 An amusing children’s book about toothbrushing, such as “Brush Your Teeth Please,” by Leslie McGuire, can make these lessons more fun.
 Alternatively, you can help your child “teach” a doll or stuffed animal how to brush its teeth, using the demonstration to simultaneously hone your child’s technique.
 “Oops — Baby Bear missed a spot in the back.
 You got it!
 Now it’s time to floss.”

 Children may not listen to what their parents say, but they closely watch what we do.
 Model good dental habits by letting your child watch you brush and floss your teeth.
 Talk yourself through the steps, or make up a song about them (“This is the way I brush my front teeth/back teeth/molars … ”).
 Be sure to demonstrate the immediate benefits of brushing by admiring your pearly whites in the mirror and commenting on how good it feels to have clean teeth.